iagoleal/iagoleal.github.io/content/posts/cuts.md

 $$

 That thing looks scary but, fortunately for us, all solvers are pretty good at it.
-In fact, for most usual kinds optimization programs, the dual problem has a known closed form and all state-of-the-art algorithms in (continuous) optimization[^market-opt] solve for the primal and the dual problems at the same time.
+In fact, for most usual kinds of optimization programs, the dual problem has a known closed form and all state-of-the-art algorithms in (continuous) optimization[^market-opt] solve for the primal and the dual problems at the same time.